nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding a course: `course-add`

+Adds a course to TAHub Contacts.

+Format: `course-add c/COURSE_CODE n/COURSE_NAME`

+Examples:
+* course-add c/CS1101S n/Programming Methodology 1
+* course-add c/MA1522 n/Linear Algebra

+Notes:
+* COURSE_CODE must be in the form XXYYYYZ where XX is 2 uppercase letters, YYYY is a 4 digit number, Z is an optional uppercase letter
+* COURSE_NAME must only contain alphanumeric characters or spaces

 ### Clearing all entries : `clear`

 Clears all entries from the address book.